muno17/neblinita/README.md

 Challenges
 - implementing a way to stream live sound from an external (ob-6) source - DONE
 - chaining all the effect together - DONE
-- compress the master signal
+- compress the master signal, do not let output exceed -3 db
 - implementing a wet/dry feature
 - creating a GUI
     - dropdowns for interactive I/O